roytang/blog/content/notes/2017/03/838772907262160896/index.md

   url: https://twitter.com/roytang/statuses/838772907262160896/
 tags:
 - gamedev
+- accessibility
+- ux
-- u
+- nintendoswitch
 ---

-RT [@studioanisa](https://twitter.com/studioanisa/): Say what you want about the switch but stories like these encourages us #gamedev to create diverse games!#accessibility #u…
+Say what you want about the switch but stories like these encourages us #gamedev to create diverse games!#accessibility #ux #nintendoswitch